oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/FlowData.md

 val uncleHash: BlockHash = blockData.uncleHash(0)
 ```
 ## Questions:
- 1. What is the purpose of the `FlowData` trait and how is it used in the `alephium` project?
+ 1. What is the purpose of the `FlowData` trait and how is it used in the `oxygenium` project?
 - The `FlowData` trait defines a set of properties and methods that are used to represent and manipulate data related to blocks in the Alephium blockchain.
 It is likely used extensively throughout the project to handle block-related logic.

 2. What is the significance of the `timestamp` property in the `FlowData` trait?